-In order for Walt Disney World to adjust crowd levels as needed to comply with Florida capacity guidelines during the pandemic, all Guests are REQUIRED to make Disney Park Pass Reservations for the day they plan to be in the parks.
-The Disney Park Pass Requirement is in place until September 26, 2021.
+In order for Walt Disney World to adjust crowd levels as needed to all Guests are REQUIRED to make Disney Park Pass Reservations for the day they plan to be in the parks.
+The Disney Park Pass Requirement is set to be in place through 2023.

 In order to visit Walt Disney World, you must

 - Have a Valid Ticket for the Theme Park You have Reserved.

 Note: A Disney Resort Reservation does not guarantee you access to the parks.